Check out these thirty interesting facts you should know about Alice’s Adventures in Wonderland, one of the world’s most influential novels.

 Many critics claim that Alice’s Adventures in Wonderland was based on real people and locations.

-The title for the original novel was Alice’s Adventures Under Ground.
+The title of the original novel was Alice’s Adventures Under Ground.

 The original novel was illustrated by Carroll.